SIGNAL ZERO · v0.3.0 · live on npm

 02 / SHELL TIERING

-Three tiers of shell command
+Three tiers of shell approval

 03 / FORCE-PUSH GATE